Amtrak Midwest

 Amtrak Midwest is a brand name applied by Amtrak to its state-supported routes in the Midwest states of Illinois, Michigan, Wisconsin, Minnesota, and Missouri.
-As of May 2024, Amtrak Midwest consists of eleven named trains:
+The routes form a hub-and-spoke network around Chicago Union Station, with all trains terminating there except for one Missouri River Runner round trip.
+As of 2026, Amtrak Midwest consists of eleven named trains: